magewirephp/magewire/docs/Hydrators.md

 # Magewire - Hydrators
-> Please keep in mind that Magewire is currently in a Beta-phase.
-Therefore not all architectural choices are set in
-> concrete.
-So make sure you are aware of the risks of building on top of the platform in it's current state.

 By default Magewire come's with a stack of core hydrators who can not be overwritten by default.
 These take precedence over the rest to ensure the bootstrap lifecycle.